How to buy and short Alphawave shares

 Alphawave shares: the basics

-Alphawave is set to list on the main market of the London Stock Exchange (LSE), with the intention to raise approximately $500 million (USD) in its IPO.
+Alphawave is listed on the main market of the London Stock Exchange (LSE), having gone public in May 2021.
+The stock's ticker is AWE.

 Alphawave: a brief history